picoxr/MicroWar/Documentation/RTC (Real-Time communication).md

-# RTC (Real-Time communication)
+# RTC (Real-Time Communication)

 The RTC service is very similar to the Room service. it gathers all players through the RTC room.
-In the same room, players can easily communicate with each other, mute, or silence any player.
+In the same room, players can easily communicate with each other using their voice, mute, or silence any player.
 This chapter explains the integration of RTC services in MicroWar.

-## Create And Join RTC Room
+## Create RTC Room

+- **`PlatformController_RTC.cs`**<br>

-In MicroWar, we default to joining RTC rooms when a player joins a Named Room
+In MicroWar, we default to joining RTC rooms when a player joins a Named Room.
+The following example demonstrates how to utilize the event system to automatically notify the RTC module to join a room.

  ```csharp
     public void CreateRoom(uint maxUser)
         {